wp-plugins/easy-faqs/readme.txt

 == Changelog ==

+= 1.2.2.1 =
+* Fix: Address issue with taxonomy and CPT slug conflicting when trying to view single faqs (ref #2189, thanks mralexweber!)

 = 1.2.2 =
 * Feature: extends shortcode to allow full control over output, including overriding global options such as image display, read more text, and read more display.
 * Feature: extends widget to allow full control over output, including overriding global options such as image display, read more text, and read more display.